Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 ICC rankings

-Top 10 all-rounders of all-time per ICC
+Top 10 all-rounders of all-time as per ICC

 |Ranking